 However, many arrive without any idea of their past lives.
 When we have no details of their interactions with children, it is very difficult to assess how they would adapt to living in a home with resident or visiting children.
 Therefore, for the safety and well-being of both dog and child, we are unable to recommend them to a home with a young family.

 When you express an interest in rehoming one of our animals, we try to arrange for a member of staff who has been directly involved in its care whilst at the Centre to be available to discuss them with you.
 They will be able to go through all the history we have on the animal, advise on its particular needs and how it might fit in with your family.
 Our staff need to allocate time out of their normal daily tasks for this, so to ensure they are available an appointment is necessary.
-Appointments can be made any day except Wednesdays, between 11.00am and 4.00pm by contacting our Reception team.
+Appointments can be made any day except Wednesday, between 11.00am and 4.00pm by contacting our Reception team.

-At any time, the Centre has a number of dogs available for rehoming, but behind the scenes there are others being assessed, receiving medical treatment etc, and are therefore not ready to leave us just yet.
+At any time the Centre has a number of dogs available for rehoming, but behind the scenes there are others being assessed, receiving medical treatment etc, and therefore not ready to leave us just yet.
 All dogs still need daily exercise, so you may see them out and about the Centre with our staff or being given some playtime in our paddocks.

 We are unable to reserve any dogs for potential new owners until they have passed all their assessments and health checks, at which point they are considered ready for adoption and advertised accordingly.